scorewinner/CC-Mekanism-Fission/README.md

 ```

 ## Add Fuel Level Monitoring to the Program
+In case you want to add the fuel level as a shutdown requirement as well.
+Note that by default the reactor will stop anyway if it has no fuel.
+I've just added the option to stop it, if the fuel level drops below 10%.

 Here too, you will need to edit the Program a bit
 1. Open the Program with ```edit reactor.lua```
 2. Add these lines of code: